glassdb/webEditionHome/docs/install/gettingStartedWithWebEdition.md

 # Getting started with Web Edition

+To use **Web Edition Home**, [fork][4] and [clone][5] the **Web Edition Home** project.
+With this repository cloned to your local machine you'll be able to customize the scripts for your own use and share the scripts with the rest of the community.

+It would be a good idea to define a `WE_HOME` environment variable in your `.bashrc` file, so that it is easy to access the shell scripts from anywhere on your local system.

 ## Installation
 Downloads for the various versions of GemStone/S 64 bit are available from the [GemTalk Systems][2]